developing leaders for success

 HOW I WORK WITh your ORGANISATION

-Since 2008, I have successfully coached many hundreds of executives in professional services firms, consultancies, IT and HQ functions of large corporates.
-I value a partnering relationships with client organisations because this enables me to add greater value to support their business objectives.
+I value a partnering relationship with client organisations so I can add greater value to support their business objectives.
 My business background helps create the important right 'fit' while my broad life experience can serve as a useful counter-point to overly corporate ways of thinking and behaving.
+I work in long-term relationships with organisations where possible.

 John worked hard to earn promotion to Executive Director of his division.
 Once there, he realised he did not yet have the confidence or the gravitas to be seen as an equal with his peers on the executive board.
 He and I worked on his strategic thinking for policy and for influencing; re-framed his relationships; dealt with some limiting assumptions and soon enabled his own sense of identity to 'catch up' with his new status.
 Within months, he was quietly, yet confidently challenging other board members to raise their game and he has been earning plaudits from the board and CEO for his role-modelling of senior leadership behaviour.

 Chris was the lead on a major regulatory project for her firm.
-A finite deadline, tight resources, high expectations, multiple stakeholders - right out of her comfort zone.
+A deadline, tight resources, high expectations, multiple stakeholders - she was right out of her comfort zone.

-We talked about strategies for her to get greater senior management endorsement and attendance at meetings, to clarify roles and help people understand who is responsible for doing the work and who is accountable for the work being done.
-Later, the coaching covered stress management (herself and others), leveraging relationships, handling paradox, and taking time to step back and review to gain a fresh perspective.
-(The deadline is happening Jan 2018, so I will report with further comment then.)
+We worked on strategies to get greater senior management endorsement and backing, to clarify roles and help people understand who is responsible for doing the work and who is accountable for the work being done.
+We later covered stress management (herself and others), leveraging relationships, handling paradox, and taking time to step back and review to gain a fresh perspective.
+The deadline was reached, celebrations were held; Chris had succeeded beyond her expectations and the business was delighted with the outcome.